estevebadia/switch_config/README.md

  - The client_id parameter needs to be the same string in all tools, including the ones provided by the Kaltura plugin.
 In order to do this, go to this plugin settings page (`[MOODLE BASE URL]/admin/settings.php?section=ltisourcesettingswitch_config`) and click the button *Fix Client IDs*.
 You'll need to do that after setting new LTI 1.3 tools pointing to Kaltura.

- - See also https://knowledge.kaltura.com/help/kaltura-video-package-for-moodle-4x-installation-guide for further instructions on the Kaltura side.
+ - In order for both the Kaltura plugin and External Tools with Deep Linking (Video resource) to work, the `lti13PlatformOidcAuthUrl` setting in the *Hosted* module of the KAF configuration site needs to be set to `[MOODLE BASE URL]/mod/lti/source/switch_config/auth.php`.
+See also https://knowledge.kaltura.com/help/kaltura-video-package-for-moodle-4x-installation-guide for further instructions on the Kaltura side.

 ### Other features
  See https://knowledge.kaltura.com/help/kaltura-application-framework-kaf-lti-integration-guide for all potential Kaltura LTI features.